CCJY/interview-accountapi/README.md

 For more details, I have used the latest version of Golang (1.19) and tried to make it general for other projects.
 The sources in the pkg/client are general library, and the Form3 client in the examples is the result of using them.
 When I made this project, as I am starting Go for the first time, I decided to try generic programming supported from 1.18.
 I tried to make the request and response data generic.
 In addition, I included my app in `docker-compose.yml` and passed the tests I implemented by docker-compose up.

+# Result

+If you're just starting out, the form3-fake-accountapi is a good resource.
+It definitely seems to help when studying Golang.
+This project took about 2 weeks.
+It was a time to study Golang and get to know various patterns used in Golang.
+It's my first time using Golang, so I've been trying to do a lot of things with my own greed.
+Actually, my future plan is to template the client library using something like oapi-codegen, create a logging interface, and implement how to do tracing in the cloud environment, but unfortunately, I don't know when I will do it.
+When I went to the study branch, I made an example template using resty client and oapi-codegen. oapi-codegen has its own template, but I have customized the template.
+And I also made a very simple Client library in the study branch.
+Hope this helps someone.

+Unfortunately, I couldn't go to the next step.
+After receiving the feedback, I summarized the reasons I thought.
+1. The test cases are unorganized and difficult to read.
+And the lack of explanation seems to have been a big factor.
+I thought BDD would be enough to explain, but that was just my opinion because I thought this was documentation enough.
+I guess I didn't provide a sufficient explanation.
+2. Implementing a generic client library seems complicated.
+It seems to have been negatively impacted by undesired features.
+In particular, the retry feature didn't seem appropriate for them to test.
+They want it to be simple.
+However, it is difficult to create a simple test case based on a production environment.
+I think the submission guidelines are a bit confusing.
+I should have contacted them a lot and asked more about the author's intentions.

+In fact, I wanted to receive more feedback, so I opened it.
+How can I communicate more clearly with my team members using TDD or BDD?
+And how can these implementations be trusted?

 # Summary

 <details><summary>Directory Structure</summary>